Tearth/Launch-Dashboard-API/Reddit.md

 P.S: Special thanks to u/TheVehicleDestroyer for integrating Launch Dashboard API into FlightClub and helping me with a ton of things during development, and u/CakeOfDestiny who helped me find a domain.

+## What can you do?

+##### Suggestions

+Have a feature request?
+A launch provider/webcast you want to be seen on the API?

+Great!
+I want to hear it.
+Please put it on the [Features, Data and Telemetry Suggestions 🚀](https://github.com/shahar603/Launch-Dashboard-API/issues/17) issue on GitHub.
+Or contact me on Reddit using a comment or a PM.

+##### Do you have data you want the API to host?

+Awesome!
+That's the reason Launch Dashboard API exists.
+Please put it on the [Features, Data and Telemetry Suggestions 🚀](https://github.com/shahar603/Launch-Dashboard-API/issues/17) issue on GitHub.
+Or contact me on Reddit.
+You'll be credited on the README page for your contribution.
+###### Important: The data has to be public.
+When you send telemetry you *must* include the source.

+##### Want to help code Launch Dashboard API?

+Thank you so much!
+See the [CONTRIBUTING](https://github.com/shahar603/Launch-Dashboard-API/blob/master/CONTRIBUTING.md) page for instructions.

+##### I used the Launch Dashboard API in my project

+I want to hear about it!
+You'll be credited on the [README](https://github.com/shahar603/Launch-Dashboard-API/blob/master/README.md) page.